Trevor-akshay/gps-fix/README.md

 Requirements:

-Rooted Device
+1.Rooted Device

-File Manager(solid explorer or miXplorer)
+2.Twrp revovery
+3.Patience to read

 Steps:

-I have modified the gps.config file to lock up much faster and also to update with movement in real time

-1.download the modified gps.config and copy to your vendor/etc and paste it

-2.Make sure the permission of the file is     *rw-r--r--
+  1.download the file given

-3.reboot the device
+  2.flash the downloaded file in twrp recovery or any other recovery to wish to use!

-4.Use the app gps status and toolbox provided and follow the steps
+  3.Use the app gps status and toolbox and follow the steps

       A.Open app> tools> manage A-GPS state>Reset

       B.Open app> tools> manage A-GPS state>Download

       C.use GPS status to start fixing satellites

-5.reboot the device
+  4.reboot the device

-6.use an app called gps locker(available in playstore)  to lock satellites and make a proper connection if you face any issue
+  5.use an app called gps locker from playstore to lock satellites and make a proper connection

-7.your gps must work now

-Important Note:
-After you lock your gps with the satellites if you wish to move from one area to other then use the gps locker app again to lock with the satellites again to make a proper working of gps
+  6.voila!!!

+                             😁 GPS is fixed for your DROID!😁

 Thanks to http://www.pool.ntp.org/en/ for providing the ntp servers.